GHM — Graham Corporation

 3. Forward Guidance and Outlook

-• Long-term Goals: Targeting 8% to 10% organic growth and low to mid-teen adjusted EBITDA margins by fiscal 2027.
+- Long-Term Growth Target: Aiming for 8% to 10% organic revenue growth and low to mid-teen adjusted EBITDA margins by fiscal 2027.

 4. Bad News, Challenges, or Points of Concern

-• Gross Margin Pressure: Experienced a decline in gross margin due to a higher level of material receipts and absence of prior year grants.
+- Gross Margin Pressure: Experienced a decline in gross margin due to a higher mix of lower-margin material receipts and the absence of prior year grants.

-• Market Conditions: Noted some slowing in large CapEx purchases due to lower oil prices and macroeconomic uncertainties.
+- Market Conditions: Noted some slowing in large CapEx purchases in the energy sector due to lower oil prices and macroeconomic uncertainties.

-• Tariff Impact: Estimated tariff impacts of $1 million to $1.5 million for the full year, though minimal in Q3.
+- Tariff Impact: Estimated tariff impacts of $1 million to $1.5 million for the full year, with ongoing sourcing challenges.

 5. Notable Q&A Insights

-• Defense Demand: Management expressed confidence in defense demand, noting ongoing investments and capacity improvements to meet increasing project requirements.
+- Defense Demand: Management expressed confidence in defense sector growth, citing ongoing investments and capacity expansions to meet increasing demand.

-• M&A Strategy: Future acquisitions may focus on enhancing existing platforms rather than diversifying into new areas immediately.
+- M&A Strategy: Future acquisitions will focus on enhancing existing platforms rather than diversifying into new areas immediately, with potential for future expansions based on existing business units.

-• Material Receipts: Clarified that material receipts are tied to existing orders rather than anticipatory purchases, with expectations for normalization in future quarters.
+- Material Receipts: Management clarified that material receipts are tied to existing orders and expect normalization in future quarters.